Press-Schechter primordial black hole mass functions and their observational constraints: Constraints on the Fraction of Dark Matter in PBHs

 Gravitational waves are produced by the coalescence of black holes, which may be primordial in origin.
 They could also be produced during the formation of PBHs.
 Several authors studied the merger rates of PBHs in order to predict GW signals due to these mergers and compared them to the observations \citep[see][for example]{Sasaki:2016,Eroshenko:2018}. \citet{Ali-Haimoud:2017} estimated the merger rate of PBH binaries in order to compute the maximum fraction $f$, obtaining potential constraints on PBHs with masses in the range $\sim 10 - 100 M_{\odot}$.
 Later, the LIGO/Virgo collaboration used the non-detection of GW events to put constraints on sub-solar mass PBHs \citep{Abbott:2018}.

-Additionally, the superposition of GW from independent sources produces a background signal known as stochastic gravitational wave background (SGWB). \citet{Wang:2018} used this effect to compute constraints on $f$ for PBHs of$\sim 1 - 100 M_\odot$, using the first Advanced LIGO observation run.
+Additionally, the superposition of GW from independent sources produces a background signal known as stochastic gravitational wave background (SGWB). \citet{Wang:2018} used this effect to compute constraints on $f$ for PBHs of$\sim 1 - 100 M_\odot$, using the first Advanced LIGO observation run. \JSH{Recently, \citet{Raidal:2019JCAP} provide updated constraints in the mass range $\sim 10^{-1}-10^{3}$ (assuming a log-normal mass function) from the observed merger rate of ten events by LIGO non-observations and also bounds from the stochastic GW background by comparing with the projected final sensitivity of LIGO. \citet{Wong:2021PhRvD} present constraints on $f$ estimated from the third observing run of the LIGO-Virgo Collaboration and from the NANOGrav experiment $11$-yr data.
+We have also considered these bounds in our analysis.}

 Even if these effects impose stringent constraints on $f$, it has been recently pointed out that a more detailed analysis to compute the merger rate of PBH binaries is needed \citep[see][]{Boehm:2020}.
-This result suggests that the constraints related to GW must be disputed if these are calculated by estimating a merger rate for PBH binaries.
+This result suggests that the constraints related to GW must be disputed if these are calculated by estimating a merger rate for PBH binaries. \JSH{Nevertheless, several authors \citep{DeLuca:2020JCAP,Hutsi:2021} claimed that such analysis on the growing PBH mass in an expanding universe should be reexamined.}